IntersectMBO/cardano-ledger/shelley/chain-and-ledger/formal-spec/Properties.md

 The snapshot transition moves decayed deposits from the deposit pot to the fee pot.

+**Property** The Deposits value decreases by the amount that Fees increases.

 ### NEWPP

 Pots in scope: Circulation, Deposits, Fees, Treasury, Reserves